ourml/clip-vit-large-patch14/README.md

 ### Model Type

 The base model uses a ViT-L/14 Transformer architecture as an image encoder and uses a masked self-attention Transformer as a text encoder.
 These encoders are trained to maximize the similarity of (image, text) pairs via a contrastive loss.
-There is also a variant of the model where the ResNet image encoder is replaced with a Vision Transformer.

-### Model Version

-Initially, we’ve released one CLIP model based on the Vision Transformer architecture equivalent to ViT-B/32, along with the RN50 model, using the architecture equivalent to ResNet-50.

-*This port does not include the ResNet model.*

-Please see the paper linked below for further details about their specification.
+The original implementation had two variants: one using a ResNet image encoder and the other using a Vision Transformer.
+This repository has the variant with the Vision Transformer.

 ### Documents